dsaborg/sequence/README.md

 #### Iterable

-Because each `Sequence` is an `Iterable` you can re-use them safely after you have already traversed them, as long as they're backed by an `Iterable`, `Collection`, array or generated sequence, not an `Iterator` or `Stream` which can only be traversed once.
+Because each `Sequence` is an `Iterable` you can re-use them safely after you have already traversed them, as long as they're not backed by an `Iterator` or `Stream` which can only be traversed once.

 ```Java
 Sequence<Integer> singulars = Sequence.range(1, 9); // Digits 1..9